four Simple Steps to Donating Your Milk

 Ready to provide some basic information so we can call you for a phone screening?

-Once you become an approved milk donor mom, you’ll be ready to begin dropping off your milk at the Mothers’ Milk Bank at Austin or one of our collection sites, or to ship your milk to us at the Milk Bank.
+Once approved as a milk donor, you cano begin dropping off your milk at our Austin office or one of our collection sites, or ship your milk to us in a dry ice cooler we'll provide.

 More questions?
 See Milk Donor FAQs.